 Firstly, you will need to catch an international flight that gets you into the capital of Tanzania, Dar es Salaam.

 From there, the quickest and easiest way to get to and from Zanzibar is via a small plane.
 This costs $60-80 in advance, although it is possible, if you have time, to haggle a better deal at the airport – flexibility on dates and times is essential.

-Alternatively, if you really want to get to Zanzibar on a budget, you can catch the ferry, costing $35.
+Alternatively, if you really want to get to Zanzibar on a budget, you can catch the ferry, which costs $35.
 To get to the port, you can catch a local bus outside Dar airport, although check the timings of the ferries as the last one leaves early afternoon.
-The ferry ride is 2 hours and fairly comfortable although their safety standards aren’t always the best.
+The ferry ride is 2 hours and fairly comfortable, although their safety standards aren’t always the best.

 To get to the east side of the island from Stone Town, the dala-dala costs 1,500TSH (roughly $0.75).
 All small journeys within Stone Town are 300TSH (roughly $0.15).

 The dala-dala’s are either minibuses or converted trucks (the backs are open, and you sit all facing each other).
 Grab a window seat if you can at the front, for the most comfortable journey.

 Everything you will want to see in Stone Town is within walking distance.
 It is very easy to get lost in the narrow winding streets of the city, so get hold of a map or have Google Maps on your phone handy.

 To really experience Zanzibar, you need to spend some time in the capital, Stone Town, and then some time on the beach.
 You can see all the main sites of Stone Town in a day easily, although I would recommend adding a second day so that you can also visit Prison Island and Nakupenda sandbank as a combined half-day trip and also a Spice Tour.